simensee/it2810-project2/README.md

 2. Run npm install
 3. Run npm start

+### To use the web application
+1. Log in with the ID of your repo and an access token.
+2.

 ## Technology
 The project is based on Node with use of Node Package Manager (NPM) and is programmed with React and JSX.
 The project is written with Typescript and styled with Tailwind.
 The project primarily contains functional components but has one class component which is IssueDetailCard.
 The context API is used and implemented in DataContext.